 Taylor Holland (Kelso) '17, this academic year’s Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.

 Taylor was a sprinter, running the 100- and 200-meter events on the track team at Orange Lutheran High School.
 One day she noticed her heart beating wildly fast after a race—more than 260 beats per minute.
-“I was getting dizzy,” Kelso says.
+“I was getting dizzy,” Taylor says.
 “It was very scary.”

 The cardiologist’s diagnosis: supraventricular tachycardia (SVT), a condition where faulty electrical connections in the heart cause it to occasionally beat very rapidly.
-Kelso underwent a successful heart procedure which removed the extra, problematic electrical pathways in her heart.
+Taylor underwent a successful heart procedure which removed the extra, problematic electrical pathways in her heart.
 But the daily medication required to keep her heart rate regular made athletic participation impossible.

-“I had worked really hard my entire life athletically,” Kelso says.
+“I had worked really hard my entire life athletically,” Taylor says.
 “That was my passion.
 I didn’t necessarily struggle with ‘What’s wrong with me?’ but ‘I’m so upset that all this hard work is stopping abruptly.’
 I didn’t want to have to give that up.”

 She began to ask deep questions: “Why is this happening to me?
 Where is God?
 What is he doing in my life?”
 “It was a test of patience, for sure,” she says.
 “I was like, ‘Okay, how is God going to use this?’”

-Kelso had envisioned being a Lutheran school teacher, like her parents who taught at Salem Lutheran School.
+Taylor had envisioned being a Lutheran school teacher, like her parents who taught at Salem Lutheran School.
 But even that calling came into doubt.
 Then an English teacher at their church invited her to join a bi-annual missions trip to Hungary.
 Taylor’s brother had participated two years earlier and loved it.

 “This seemed like a great opportunity to teach English, share the gospel and see some neat places in Europe,” she says.
 “I thought, what could be cooler than that?”